 Just the phrase sends shivers down your spine.
 What has tourism got to do with orphanages?
 In some countries quite a lot.

 On my second visit to West Africa, back in 2007, I went on an organised tour which included visiting an orphanage.
 I loved it, lots of doe-eyed little children to photograph, but would we allow herds of people into to our orphanages here in the UK, all clicking away with their cameras?
-Of course not!
+Of course not.
 So why is it OK to do this in any other country?
 I hold my hand up; I’m as guilty as the next person.

 Volunteering in orphanages

 When it comes to volunteering in orphanages further problems arise as volunteers arrive and are encouraged to form a bond with the children.
 Sooner or later, they leave and the children feel abandoned.
-New volunteers arrive and then leave, and so it continues.
+New volunteers arrive and then leave.
+And so it continues.

-Orphanages numbers on the rise
+Orphanage numbers on the rise

-In the worse cases it is believed that these orphanages are actually set up solely to make money from tourists.
+In the worse cases it is believed that these institutions are actually set up solely to make money from tourists.
 The children, looking scruffy and malnourished, are there solely to pull on the tourists heart-strings.